 From 2013-2016 Higher Impact Entertainment served as an official sponsor of the San Antonio Missions mascot program.
 Thanks to Jerome’s efforts, Ballapeno, the San Antonio Missions mascot was voted as the best mascot in the Texas League and was voted as one of the best mascot performers in all of Minor League Baseball.

-In 2016, Higher Impact Entertainment team was an Official Sponsor and Partner of the Round Rock Express’ mascot program.
+During 2016-2017, Higher Impact Entertainment was an Official Sponsor and Partner of the Round Rock Express’ mascot program.
 Jerome and the Impact Team brought their mascot character “Spike” to life during home games.

 Jerome and the efforts of Higher Impact Entertainment’s team of performers have garnered numerous appearances on local media stations nationwide as well as National Television shows such as HBO’s Last Week Tonight with John Oliver, National Geographic Channel’s The Big Picture with Kal Penn, NBC’s First Look, TruTV’s Top 20 Funniest, and many others.